go-leap/dev/lex/readme.md

 }
 ```

-TokenFloat holds a `float64` that was scanned from a literal.
+TokenFloat holds a `float64` that was scanned from a floating-point literal.

 #### func (*TokenFloat) String